Course Catalog

 5 units

 Students learn medical vocabulary, useful expressions, suitable grammatical structures, and cultural background to be able to interact with Spanish-speaking patients and doctors.
-Medical Spanish fulfills language requirement for the health sciences and human biology majors.
-Prerequisite(s): Spanish 4; or Spanish for Spanish Speakers 61 or 62 or 63 or 125; or Spanish for Heritage Speakers 4, or 5, or 6; or Spanish Placement Examination score of 50 or higher.
-Enrollment restricted to health sciences and human biology majors.
-(General Education Code(s): CC, IH.)
+Medical Spanish fulfills language requirement for Human Biology majors and Global Community Health B.A. and B.S. majors. .
+Prerequisite(s): SPAN 4; or SPHS 4, or SPHS 5, or SPHS 6; or placement into SPAN 5 or SPHS 4 via assessment.
+Enrollment is restricted to human biology majors and global community health B.A. and B.S. majors.
+(General Education Code(s): CC.)

 SPAN 6